International Financial Assistance

 Export Trade Assistance Program (ETAP)

-Exhibiting at a trade show or participating in an IEDA trade mission outside the U.S.
+Exhibiting in-person at a trade show or participating in an IEDA trade mission outside the U.S.

 Domestic Trade Assistance Program (DTAP)

-Exhibiting at an international trade show in the U.S.
+Exhibiting in-person at an international trade show in the U.S.

 • Booth space